Sriram080604/Phishing-Simulation-and-Awareness-Tool/README.md

    git clone <repository-url>
    cd phishing-simulation

+## Requirements
+Here's the requirements.txt file for your project:

+plaintext
+Copy code
+Flask==2.3.2
+pyngrok==5.2.2
+email-validator==1.3.1

+Notes:
+Flask: For the fake phishing login page.
+pyngrok: To expose the local server publicly.
+email-validator: Ensures proper handling of email addresses in your project.

+To install these dependencies, users can run: bash
+Copy code
+pip install -r requirements.txt

 ## Ethical Disclaimer
 This project is for educational purposes only.
 Unauthorized or unethical use is strictly prohibited.